MeganMcGill/Music-Server/READ_ME.txt

 TO RUN MUSIC SERVER:

-1)	Place music into the "Music" folder within the "Music_Server" directory.
+1)	Create and place music into a folder called "Music" within the directory containing java files.
 	Music files must be .WAV files.

 2)	Modify your SONGLIST.TXT to match the songs you have provided in your "Music" folder.
 Input should be provided in the following format:
 			Song Title <TAB> Artist Name <TAB> .WAV <TAB> File Path I have included samples of how the text should be presented.
 Take care not to include extra characters or spaces.

+3)	Create a folder called "Log_Files" within the directory containing all the java files.

 3)	Modify XMLFILE.XML
 		* Replace the path in "LogFileDirectoryPath" to the file path for the Log_Files folder.